jaawerth/fennel-nvim/README.md

 # fennel-nvim [WIP]

-**Experimental** plugin allowing native execution of fennel code via neovim's native lua support
+**Experimental** plugin adding native [fennel](https://fennel-lang.org) support to nvim by utilizing neovim's native lua support.
+No RPC necessary!

-I will likely extend this in the future but for now I'm just testing out the idea!
+I will likely extend this in the future, but for now I'm just testing out the idea.
+It should be possible reach seamless integration with a little extra work.

 ## Usage